tomcashman/metrics-elasticsearch/README.md

 reporter.start(1, TimeUnit.SECONDS);
 ```

-The reporter above is created with a lot of default values.
+The reporter above is created with default values.
 You can change how the metrics are reported using further options like the example below.

 ```java
 ElasticsearchReporter reporter = ElasticsearchHttpReporter